-In terms of educational attainment, two-thirds of Imperial County residents 25 years and older have high school diplomas, some college experience and/or AA degrees (Figure 3).
+In terms of educational attainment, more than half of Imperial County residents 25 years and older have high school diplomas, some college experience and/or AA degrees.
 This is very comparable to statewide statistics (Table A-13).
 However, 33 percent have no high school diploma compared to 18 percent for the state.
 Based on research ADE has conducted elsewhere in California, we expect that many workers in this category did not grow up in the US but immigrated here as adults.
-For those workers with BA degrees in Imperial County, 38 percent are in science, engineering or related fields (Table A-14).
+For those workers with BA degrees in Imperial County, 38 repent are in science, engineering or related fields (Table A-14).
 A high proportion has degrees in education, at 20 percent, compared to 7 percent for the state.
-(See Tables A-15 to A-28 for additional student performance and enrollment trends at K-12 and post-secondary institutions in Imperial County).